 1. Initial Assessment: Conduction a comprehensive evaluation using diagnostic tools and qEEG assessments to identify specific patterns of neural dysregulation.

-3. Session Structure: Each neurofeedback session typically lasts 30-60 minutes.
+3. Session Structure: Each neurofeedback session lasts 30-60 minutes.
 During the session, individuals receive real-time feedback on their brainwave activity, allowing them to learn self-regulation techniques.

 Case Studies